TruStage Financial Group: History

-The "CUNA" in the company's name originally stood for "Credit Union National Association".
-TruStage Financial Group is the marketing name for CMFG Life Insurance Company, its subsidiaries, and affiliates.

 TruStage Financial Group was founded in 1935 as the CUNA Mutual Insurance Society.
 Its purpose was to offer financial protection to Americans during the credit union movement.
+The "CUNA" in the company's name originally stood for "Credit Union National Association".
+It is headquartered in Madison, Wisconsin.

-After World War II, TruStage Financial Group grew rapidly and expanded many of its services.
-TruStage Financial Group began selling insurance products in 1983.
+After World War II, CUNA grew rapidly and expanded many of its services.
+It began selling insurance products in 1983.
+The company first registered the TruStage brand trademark in 2010, and it was first used commercially in 2013.

-Locations

-TruStage Financial Group employs nearly 3,700 people in offices in Waverly, Iowa; Great Bend, Kansas; Fort Worth, Texas; and Madison, Wisconsin; as well as field employees located throughout the United States.
-There are 1,900 employees working in Madison, Wisconsin, the company's world headquarters.

-The company's international locations include the Dominican Republic, Jamaica, Puerto Rico, and Trinidad and Tobago.

-TruStage

 TruStage is the brand name of a group of insurance products provided by TruStage Financial Group.
 TruStage is the insurance arm of TruStage Financial Group, which is rated "A" (Excellent; 3rd highest out of 16 possible ratings) by credit rating agency A.M.
 Best as of February 2017.

-TruStage Financial Group first registered the TruStage brand trademark in 2010, and it was first used commercially in 2013.
 The TruStage brand first sold insurance products commercially in 2013.
 It exceeded $1 billion in consumer coverage in 2017, and exceeded $6 billion in 2018.
+TruStage Financial Group is the marketing name for CMFG Life Insurance Company, its subsidiaries, and affiliates.

+2026 Cybersecurity incident

+On July 11, 2026 TruStage detected a cybersecurity incident in their systems.
+The incident response caused suspension of almost all financial services offered by TruStage starting July 14, 2026.
+Numerous class action lawsuits were filed as a result, starting as early as July 17, 2026.

+The company has described the incident as a "particularly broad attack on our network and system".
+As of the beginning of September 2026 services remained incompletely operational and the company has stated they are rebuilding parts of their infrastructure.
+The full scope and impact of the security breach has not been communicated publicly and the company has not provided a schedule for communicating updates.